 Furthermore, the prostate is especially prone to malignant neoplasm.
 Prostate cancer is one of the leading causes of cancer death among men.
 Histologic diagnosis is typically made on the basis of scrapings (via the the urethra) or needle biopsy (through the rectum), both of which require some considerable familiarity with the normally various appearance of prostatic tissue.

 "The biologic role of the prostate calls for the slow accumulation and occasional rapid expulsion of small volumes of fluid.
 These requirements are optimally met by a muscular organ having a large storage capacity and low secretory capacity" (J.E.
-McNeal, in Sternberg, Histology for Pathologists, Lippencott-Raven, 1997).
+McNeal, in Sternberg, Histology for Pathologists, 2nd edition, Lippencott-Raven, 1997).

 The appearance of prostatic glandular tissue varies considerably from site to site within the organ (there are several different zones), but all appear rather irregularly tubular with a convoluted epithelium lined by columnar, secretory cells.
 The secretory tissue is embedded in an extensive fibromuscular stroma that contains both collagen and smooth muscle, thoroughly interwoven.
 Glandular lumens may normally contain small acidophilic concretions called corpora amylacea.

 Multiple images are included here to provide a sense of diversity.
 The same basic features appear in each image, but the varied appearance of several images should be examined.

 (Women may also have prostatic tissue, in highly variable amount, called Skene's glands or periurethral glands.
 This tissue may be the source for female ejaculation.)